xiaohuiyan/BTM/README.md

 The code includes a complete toy example, you can run it by:

        $ script/runExample.sh
-which trains BTM over the documents in *sample-data/doc_info.txt* and output the topics.
+It trains BTM over the documents in *sample-data/doc_info.txt* and output the topics.
 The doc_info.txt contains all the training documents, where each line represents one document with words separated by space as:
 > word1 word2 word3 ....

 (*Note: the sample data is only used for illustration of the usage of the code.
 It is not the data set used in the paper.*)